-Relaxation awaits minutes from fast-paced downtown.
+Relaxation awaits minutes from the fast-paced action of downtown Orlando.

 Enjoy a lazy afternoon exploring the nature trails or dipping your feet in the freshwater ponds.
 Bring bottled water as the trails are a few miles and you will want to stop to see the streams, plants, wetlands and animals.

 Mead Garden is unique because it is a natural island of diverse habitats within an otherwise developed landscape, and these diverse habitats protect quite a variety of living things.
 If you don’t want to explore the trails, visit the butterfly garden, greenhouse, community garden, lake and acres of shady picnic spots with tables.
 Restrooms are available.
 And it features an outdoor amphitheater, one of the few in the state.

 If you check the calendar on the website, you will find an array of activities going on year round.
 They include concerts, summer camps, geocaching, guided bird walks and walkabouts.
 The Annual Camellia Show and Festival is held there each January.

 In 1916, State Senator Walter Rose purchased the land that is now home to Dickson-Azalea Park.
 Rose became attracted to the property, and planned to develop it, because of its natural setting, flowing creek and proximity to downtown Orlando.

 In November of that year, Rose offered $25 in gold to the person submitting the best name for the subdivision.
 W.S.
 Branch, Sr. won the gold pieces, naming the new area "Rosarden," which was later changed to "Rosearden."
 He was inspired by William Shakespeare's As You Like It, in which the characters Rosalind and Orlando met in the Forest of Arden.